adityabhattad2021/Gender-Classification-from-Thermal-Faces/paper.md

 For baseline models (AlexNet, VGG, ResNet, EfficientNet), we implemented a augmentation pipeline including random resized cropping (scale 0.8-1.0), horizontal flipping, moderate rotation (±15°), and light Gaussian blurring (kernel size=3, sigma=0.1-2.0).
 The Inception model follows a similar strategy but uses architecture-specific dimensions (299px crop size, 342px resize dimensions).

-For our novel TH-SE-ResNet, we employed a more conservative approach with grayscale conversion to single-channel input and a modified augmentation pipeline.
+For our novel TH-SE-ResNet, we employed a more conservative approach with grayscale conversion to single-channel input (for tufts dataset) and a modified augmentation pipeline.
 This includes horizontal flipping, reduced rotation (±10°), and carefully controlled affine transformations (degrees=5°, translation=±5%, scaling=±5%).
 We used black fill (value=0) for all geometric transformations to maintain thermal signature consistency, and a slightly reduced Gaussian blur (sigma=0.1-1.5) to preserve subtle thermal gradients.
 This conservative parameterization helps preserve the thermal signature integrity crucial for gender classification.

 To address the pronounced gender imbalance in the Tufts dataset, we implemented targeted augmentation for the underrepresented female class.
 The system identifies female samples and applies additional augmentations exclusively to these instances, effectively doubling the female representation in the training set.
 This selective augmentation substantially improves class balance without introducing excessive redundancy or overfitting risks to the majority class.